 attended Columbia University MFA program on a Doubleday-Columbia Fellowship and then went on to Stanford University MFA program on a Stegner Fellowship.
 Her publications include a memoir, Persian Girls (Penguin), four novels, Jumping Over Fire (City Lights), Foreigner (W.W.
 Norton), Married to a Stranger (E.P.Dutton), The Heart’s Desire (City Lights), and a collection of short stories, Veils (City Lights).
 Her individual stories have appeared in over fifty magazines.
 One of her stories was produced by Symphony Space, “Selected Shorts” and aired on NPR radio stations around the country.

 Her work has received favorable reviews in major magazines and newspapers and translated into Portuguese, Dutch, Arabic, and Farsi.
 She has written reviews and essays for The New York Times, Newsday, Washington Post and The Los Angeles Times.
 She received many awards, including the Bennet Cerf Award, PEN Syndicated Fiction Project Award, and a National Endowment for the Arts grant.

-She has been interviewed in magazines such as Poets & Writers and AWP Writers Chronicle, and TV such as Channel 13, and on NPR’s, including Fresh Air, Terry Gross, and All Things Considered.
+She has been interviewed in magazines such as Poets & Writers and AWP Writers Chronicle, and on TV such as Channel 13, and on NPR’s Fresh Air, Terry Gross, and All Things Considered.
 For more please click on: